ricmozz8/vetcamp/README.md

 <br>

-# Vetcamp Platform
-Implementation for the new platform.
 ## Requirements
 It is important that you are not running any version higher than the `7.3.33` php version since it will generate some compatibility errors.